trevorsosa/trevor.github.io/docs/index.md

 # Welcome to Code Snippets

-Topics/Languages covered include C#, JavaScript, Python, Typescript and SQL.
+I will cover the following topics/languages: C#, JavaScript, Python, Typescript and SQL.
 For more information regarding any of the code snippets please email me [here](mailto:tlngogodo@gmail.com).

 ## About